eVisualUser/evisualuser.github.io/content/markdown/Rust.md

 ### [Full-Logger](https://crates.io/crates/full_logger)

 A simple logger for Rust.
-It allows to log messages to a file and to the console.
+It allows you to log messages to a file and to the console.

 Features:
 - Support few file formats.